 You explore mystical and philosophical theology, and will look at ethics and the problem of evil, as well as Christian engagement with art.
 Other topics studied include the spirituality and worship in the Medieval World, and the medieval understanding of the human person in terms of sin and atonement.

-Finally, you are introduced to religions such as African traditional religions, Judaism, Christianity, Islamic traditions, Buddhism and Hinduism, and will have weekly tutorials in Christian Theology and in the Study of Religion.
+Finally, you are introduced to religions such as African traditional religions, Judaism, African Christianity, Islamic traditions, and Hinduism, and will have weekly tutorials in Christian Theology and in the Study of Religion.

 In your second year you study the reformation, with a particular focus on history, theology and biblical interpretation.
 You will look at the first five books of the Bible, and the letters of the New Testament, as well as Christianity encounters in the modern world in terms of theology and the Enlightenment.
 Other topics studied include the missions of World Christianity and the ethical challenges to Christianity and the notion of self.
 You will explore the tension between reason and religious feeling, and will have a weekly tutorial in Christian theology.

-Finally, you will study contemporary religious ethics, with a focus on ethical traditions and current issues in Christianity, Judaism, Islam and Buddhism.
-You also explore the relationship between the religious and the ethical, sacrifice, sexual ethics, bio ethics, the holocaust, jihad and radicalisation, environmental ethics, forgiveness and the problem of evil.
+You will explore contemporary religious ethics, including Ethical traditions and current issues in Christianity, Judaism, Islam and Buddhism.
+You will explore the relationship between the religious and the ethical, sacrifice, sexual ethics, bio ethics, the holocaust, jihad and radicalisation, environmental ethics, forgiveness and the problem of evil.

 You final years allows you to study key thinkers and issues facing theology in the twentieth and twenty-first centuries.
 Thinkers will include Tillich, Bonhoeffer, Mary Daly, Karl Rahner, Grace Jantzen, Henri de Lubac, James Cone.
 You also explore Christian theological responses to recent issues such as the holocaust, feminist thinking, the struggle for freedom and justice.